peterjc/planemo/docs/commands/docker_build.rst

       --dockerfile TEXT
       --docker_image_cache TEXT
+      --docker_build_no_cache         Do not use cache when building the image --docker_build_rm [true|false]  Remove intermediate containers after a successful build
+      --docker_build_force_rm         Always remote intermediate containers, even
+                                      for unsuccessful build
       --docker_cmd TEXT               Command used to launch docker (defaults to docker).
       --docker_sudo                   Flag to use sudo when running docker.
       --docker_sudo_cmd TEXT          sudo command to use when --docker_sudo is enabled (defaults to sudo).
       --docker_host TEXT              Docker host to target when executing docker commands (defaults to localhost).
       --help                          Show this message and exit.